Allan Ellis (American football)

-Allan Ellis (August 19, 1951 – September 18, 2013) was an American professional football player who was a cornerback for nine seasons in the National Football League (NFL).
+Allan Delon Ellis (August 19, 1951 – September 18, 2013) was an American professional football player who was a cornerback for nine seasons in the National Football League (NFL).
 He played college football for the UCLA Bruins.
 In 1977, Ellis was named to his lone Pro Bowl, and is the first Chicago Bears cornerback to be named.

 On September 18, 2013, Ellis died in Chicago.